Boughten52/D7024E-Group-3/README.md

 sudo docker exec -it <NAME/ID> sh
 ```
 From there we can use Unix commands and ping other containers in the network.

+We can also use the CLI created in Go (run `./node-cli` to see available commands).